PacktPublishing/Django-in-Production/Chapter02/README.md

 > [!NOTE]
 >
-> Here is the invite link for the Discord server, where you can reach can post any help and also reachout to me directly: https://discord.gg/FCrGUfmDyP
+> Join the Discord server "[Django in Production](https://discord.gg/FCrGUfmDyP)" for direct support from the author as you follow the instructions in the book.
+Feel free to reach out for any help or clarifications needed. https://discord.gg/FCrGUfmDyP.

 ## Setting up PostgreSQL with a Django Project